kyma-project/website/src/blog-posts/7-release-notes-05.md

 ## Console

-- Console can now be extended to add custom micro front-ends per environment as well as cluster-wide administration.
+- You can extend the Console to add custom micro front-ends either for a single environment or for cluster-wide administration.
 More details can be found [here](https://kyma-project.io/docs/0.5/components/console#details-ui-extensibility).

 ![](./assets/console_1.png)